 "There are a few teams that have families involved, ours included," Morris said.
 "I hope to one day have my (threeyear-old) son play on the team because I believe it is something that is a great bonding experience; a way for families to stay active together.
 It's a far cry from a modern-day baseball or softball team.
-The game we play is marginally competitive, extremely supportive, and entertaining and full of laughable plays have to be able to laugh at yourself at times and this fun and non-judgmental environment to do that."
-Travis White named to Dean's List at Tufts University MEDFORD, Mass. - Tufts University student Travis White, of Pomfret Center, class of 2024, was named to the Dean's List for the spring 2022 semester.
+The game we play is marginally competitive, extremely supportive, and entertaining and full of laughable plays each week.
+You have to be able to laugh at yourself at times and this fun and non-judgmental environment to do that."
+JEWELERS Fine Jewelry & Gifts store where you buy with confidence Travis White named to Dean's List at Tufts University MEDFORD, Mass. - Tufts University student Travis White, of Pomfret Center, class of 2024, was named to the Dean's List for the spring 2022 semester.
 White is one of more than 4,000 students named to Dean's List at Tufts University.
 Students must earn a grade point average of 3.4 or greater for the semester.
 Tufts University, located on campuses in Boston, Medford/Somerville and Grafton, Massachusetts, and in Talloires, France, is recognized among the premier research universities in the United States.
 Tufts enjoys a global reputation for academic excellence and for the preparation of students as leaders in a wide range of professions.
-A growing number of innovative teaching and research initiatives span all Tufts campuses, and collaboration among the faculty and students in the undergraduate, graduate, and professional programs across the university's schools is widely
+A growing number of innovative teaching and research initiatives span all Tufts campuses, and collaboration among the faculty and students in the undergraduate, graduate, and professional programs across the university's schools is widely encouraged.